 Settlements and Trial Experience

 Insurance companies have a lot of experience with going to trial and they know which firms will take cases to trial and which firms are likely to accept a settlement.
 At Cellino Law, we always assume that a case will be tried and prepare cases in a way that helps to maximize recovery.
-Our Buffalo pedestrian accident lawyers know what goes into a successful injury case.
+Our Buffalo pedestrian accident attorneys know what goes into a successful injury case.

 We can put your mind at ease and answer questions about things like: